-Instagram Played A Much Bigger Role In Russia’s Propaganda Campaign
+Instagram Played A Larger Role In Russian Propaganda Than Facebook Acknowledged

-The scale of Russia’s three-year-long misinformation war on America keeps growing.
+Even now, the scale of Russia’s three-year-long misinformation war on America keeps growing.

-Testifying alongside Google and Twitter, Facebook was the focus at hearings on Capitol Hill last week, where impatient lawmakers demanded more details about the propaganda war waged on their platforms.
-Far more Americans had been exposed to Russia-backed propaganda on Facebook and its Instagram app than on any other platform: an estimated 146 million people, or about half of the U.S. population, had seen a Russia-funded post sometime between January 2015 and this past August, the company told Congress.
+When Facebook testified alongside Google and Twitter at hearings on Capitol Hill last week, the social media giant again added to its tally of Americans who had seen a Russia-funded Facebook or Instagram post: an estimated 146 million people, or about half of the U.S. population, had been impacted sometime between January 2015 and this past August, the company told lawmakers.

 But the number is likely much higher.
 A new analysis of since-deleted posts from some of the known Russia-linked Instagram accounts suggests that the Kremlin’s misinformation campaign was far more widespread on Instagram than parent company Facebook, lawmakers, or others have known or acknowledged.